Cancer journey … and beyond …

 • Our hearts ache.
 We are committed to moving forward but this is hard work.

 • We are thankful for the extraordinary effort of friends and family to gather around us to care for us.
+Our community, and our church community in particular, have risen to the challenge of caring for us – assisting with memorial planning, food, while providing compassionate friendship.

 • We are thankful for many messages of care and solidarity with us as we grieve.